 The challenge for all Governments is to provide quality services to the public while staying within the restrictions imposed by limited, and in some cases shrinking, funding.
 The Township relies heavily on property taxes.
-The newly prepared financial forecast predicts deficits for 2020 in several funds but primarily because of anticipated capital outlays, repairs and road maintenance projects.
+The newly prepared financial forecast predicts deficits for 2022 in a number of funds primarily because of anticipated capital outlays, repairs and road maintenance projects.
 The Board of Trustees reviewed the Township's sources of revenue and expected increases in property taxes.
-After reviewing the budgeted disbursements, the Board decided to maintain current program levels rather than using accumulated fund balances (reserves) to increase services.
+After reviewing the budgeted disbursements, the Board decided to maintain and increase current program levels using accumulated fund balances (reserves) to increase services.
 All departments have been asked to be conscious of their spending.